ArcelorMittal Europe quarto plate offer now available with XCarb®

 Heavy plate has a wide range of applications in markets such as wind energy, shipbuilding, bridges and civil engineering, pressure vessels, and line pipe for the transportation of energy such as hydrogen and oil and gas.
 Using XCarb® green steel certificates or recycled and renewably produced steel plate in these applications enables ArcelorMittal’s customers to significantly reduce their Scope 3 (supply chain) emissions.

-“We are immensely proud that we can now provide heavy plate with a CO2 footprint that is around 60-percent lower than the same product made via the conventional steelmaking route,” notes Denis Parein, Commercial Head of Heavy Plate for ArcelorMittal Europe – Flat Products.
+“We are immensely proud that we can now provide heavy plate with with a 65-percent lower carbon footprint than the same product made via the conventional steelmaking route,” notes Denis Parein, Commercial Head of Heavy Plate for ArcelorMittal Europe – Flat Products.
 “As well as meeting growing customer demand, it also addresses the legitimate concerns of local authorities and end users who want to significantly reduce the carbon footprint of projects related to the energy transition and construction.”

 To further enhance the sustainability credentials of our XCarb® recycled and renewably produced heavy plate, ArcelorMittal has prepared an Environmental Product Declaration (EPD).
-“The EPD is being published by an independent third-party accreditation organisation,” says Denis Parein.
-“The EPD will meet the EN 15804 European standard when it is published.
-That process is expected to be completed by end of September 2023.”
+“The EPD was published by an independent third-party accreditation organisation, and it meets the EN 15804 European standard”, says Denis Parein.

 XCarb® green steel certificates reduce Scope 3 emissions